shaynasrag/WriteMe/README.md

 ## Introduction

+Welcome to WriteMe, an interactive journal with the goal of resolving interpersonal conflicts and maintaining stability in relationships.

 ### Backstory
-This program was inspired by my sophomore fall university course, Attraction and Relationships, taught by Dr. Jennifer Hirsch.
-The goal of this program is to collect data, track progress and develop positive and healthy mindsets towards relationships.

-Further (implemented and intended) optimization of the backend structure of this code comes from my sophomore spring university course, Object Oriented Programming, taught by Dr. Timothy Barron.
-Optimizations include object oriented design structure built with CLI and Tkinter GUI frontend options, the use of sqlalchemy databases, default AND custom exception handling, and logging.
+I started learning about relational psychology in my sophomore fall university course, Attraction and Relationships, by Dr. Jennifer Hirsch.
+I started reading more about the topic, and began to think of how I can use the information I've learned to create a helpful tool for people.
+This program is a mix of a therapeutic experience as well as an analytical, longitudinal collection of data.
+Some aspects of this program collect numerical representations of data, other parts prompt free-response submissions, and the remainder focus on mindfulness, introspection, and self-compassion.
+This is both a self-help and an analytical tool.
+The structure of conflict resolution in this journal was inspired by The Attachment Theory Workbook by Annie Chen, LMFT.

 This project combines two of my greatest passions: psychology and computer science.
 The goal of this project is to develop intuitive and maintainable code that positively impacts the world.